-Opus 100 by Schubert is the first recording of classical music I had when I was a very little girl, something like 4 years old, and it was the only recording I had for a long time.
+Opus 100 by Schubert is the first recording of classical music I had when I was 4 years old, and it was the only recording I had for a long time.
 It was an old LP, which was in my grandfather’s cellar, with a large and deep green sea on the cover.
-This abstract and dense picture, the name of the trio, the Trio Fontanarosa, that in Italian means Rose Fountain, the black big letters in the title, this enormous "opus 100" on the top of the cover, the idea there were 99 other numbers before: all this gave me a sense of a great undetectable mystery.
+This abstract and dense picture, the name of the trio, the Trio Fontanarosa, that in Italian means Rose Fountain, the black letters in the title "opus 100", on the top of the cover, the idea there were 99 other numbers before: all this gave me a sense of a great undetectable mystery.

 This transcription is not linear, but confused, irrational, following the surfacing fragments that the mind of a child has saved and protected, transforming them during the time.
 It is a simplification of the original score because I wanted to stay close to my real memory.
-A cryptomnesia because I have kept this memory for years without knowing anything concerning Schubert; for me it was just a memory of this green sea and the suspended picture of the Rose Fountain Trio.
+A cryptomnesia, because I have kept this memory for years without knowing anything concerning Schubert; for me it was just a suspended green sea.